FerryTempo/FTServer/docs/ferrytempo.md

 ## lastUpdate

-Date/time in epoch format of the last Ferry Tempo data update.
+Date/time in epoch seconds of the last Ferry Tempo data update.

 `lastUpdate`